newjersey/innovation.nj.gov/content/_playbooks/marketing-discovery-qualitative-interview.md

 After your research interviews are complete the findings and implications should be documented in a final presentation or report.

 Sometimes analysis of research findings can be straightforward.
-This happens when you have a respondent or two that is able to articulate a key insight for you (i.e., “Free money is always nice, but it’s not the same thing as having a thriving business.
-What I really need from the State is help to succeed.”), or when key themes emerge during the interviews.
+This happens when you have a respondent or two that is able to articulate a key insight for you (i.e., "Free money is always nice, but it’s not the same thing as having a thriving business.
+What I really need from the State is help to succeed."), or when key themes emerge during the interviews.
 This gives you a north star to build your analysis around.

 Other times the insights or themes are not immediately obvious.
 It doesn’t mean they aren’t there, it may just require a bit of time to unpack and digest what you heard.